mmlabs-mindmaze/mmpack/docs/man/1/mmpack_fix-broken.rst

 DESCRIPTION
 ===========
-**mmpack-fix-broken** resets an already-installed package to its original state, meaning as if it was just installed.
+**mmpack fix-broken** resets an already-installed package to its original state, meaning as if it was just installed.

-if no argument is given, **mmpack-fix-broken** will go through all the installed packages to try and fix them, otherwise it will only process the packages given in the command line.
+if no argument is given, **mmpack fix-broken** will go through all the installed packages to try and fix them, otherwise it will only process the packages given in the command line.